 The Chelsea Fringe is an alternative garden festival primarily based in London, but with events across the UK and beyond.
 The Festival is an open-access platform and is a not-for-profit Community Interest Company (CIC) run entirely by volunteers.
-We showcase all kinds of projects from guerrilla gardeners, community growing initiatives, botanical art collaborations and spontaneous performance happenings.
+We showcase all kinds of projects from guerrilla gardeners and community growing initiatives to botanical art collaborations and spontaneous performance happenings.

 Please contact us at: email@example.com

 What does volunteering at The Chelsea Fringe Festival involve?

 As a Chelsea Fringe project coordinator your job is to act as the main Fringe Festival contact for horticultural event organisers and designers who are aiming to get their projects off the ground.
 You can help facilitate the projects, while also monitoring their progress and reporting back to Chelsea Fringe HQ.

 How much time will I need to dedicate to the volunteer role?